How Much Does Title Insurance Cost?

 How to get cheap title insurance

-Title insurance is one of the key areas where you may be able to save money on closing costs when buying a home.
+Title insurance is one key area where you may be able to save money on closing costs when buying a house.

-With a little bit of extra effort and due diligence, you could save yourself hundreds or thousands of dollars on title insurance.
+With some extra effort and due diligence, you could save yourself hundreds or thousands of dollars on title insurance.
 Here's how:

 Negotiate to have the seller cover the title insurance costs